Volunteer Best Practice Guidelines Will Help Volunteers To Shine

 “We encourage people to view the guidelines as a whole, or dip into a particular practice area you want to work on.
 Further resources, such as policies and templates, will follow.”

-The Hon Priyanca Radhakrishnan, the Minister for Community and Voluntary Sector, will launch the Guidelines at a Big Shout-out event for volunteers in South Auckland on Sunday 18 June.
+The Hon Priyanca Radhakrishnan, the Minister for Community and Voluntary Sector, launched the Guidelines at a Big Shout-out event for volunteers in South Auckland on Sunday 18 June.